kingston-hackSpace/Electrical-Safety-Practices-for-Creative-Projects/README.md

 - List all devices in your project.
 Note their voltage (V) and current (A).

-- All your components should be suitable for the **same Voltage** (explaied above), but may very in current draw.
+- All your components should be suitable for the **same Voltage** (explained above), but may very in current draw.

 - Sum the currents(A) for all devices sharing a power supply.
 Check if your power supply can provide this total current.
 If not, either choose a higher-rated power supply or split your project across two or more power supplies.